 INTERESTS

-Great Power Competition, Foreign Policy, MENA Region, Alliances, Strategic Partnerships, External Influence, Trade Dependence, Military Influence, Foreign Aid, Voting Behavior, and Public Opinion.
+Great Power Competition, Foreign Policy, Alliances, Strategic Partnerships, External Influence, Trade Dependence, and Military Sales.

 Peer-Reviewed Publications